lake-wg/edhoc/draft-ietf-lake-edhoc.md

 CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-rfc8152bis-struct}} describes how to create and process signatures, message authentication codes, and encryption using CBOR.
 COSE builds on JOSE, but is adapted to allow more efficient processing in constrained devices.
 EDHOC makes use of COSE_Key, COSE_Encrypt0, and COSE_Sign1 objects in the message processing:

-* ECDH ephemeral public keys of type EC2 or OKP in message_1 and message_2 consist of the COSE_Key parameter named 'x', see Section 7.1 and 7.2 of {{I-D.ietf-cose-rfc8152bis-algs}}
+* ECDH ephemeral public keys of type EC2 or OKP in message_1 and message_2 consist of the COSE_Key parameter named `x`, see Section 7.1 and 7.2 of {{I-D.ietf-cose-rfc8152bis-algs}}

 * Certain ciphertexts in message_2 and message_3 consist of a subset of the single recipient encrypted data object COSE_Encrypt0, which is described in Sections 5.2-5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}.
 The ciphertext is computed over the plaintext and associated data,  using an encryption key and a nonce.
 The associated data is an Enc_structure consisting of protected headers and externally supplied data (external_aad).